QuantumIOT/qiot-io-cli/README.md

   Options:

     -h, --help         output usage information
-    --socket  message socket only available when a thing_token is given
+    --socket           message socket only available when a thing_token is given --from <datetime>  return messages after the given datetime --to <datetime>    return messages before the given datetime
 ```

 ##### things